 City of Dallas, TX

-Laila Alequresh is the Chief Innovation Officer for the City of Dallas, TX.
-The City's Office of Innovation serves as the citywide lead for data analytics, and drives process improvement and service design efforts for city programs and services.
+Laila Alequresh is the inaugural Chief Innovation Officer for the City of Dallas, TX.
+This role serves as the citywide lead for data analytics, and drives process improvement and service design efforts for city programs and services.
 She works with departments on improving data quality, training, analytics and transparency.
 She established the city's first Data Academy, a formal training regimen for city employees in data based roles, worked with departments to create the city's first career ladder for data science employees, and initiated the Data Collaborative with area and national universities to collaborate on complex analytics projects that address civic challenges within city government.
 She also works to embed evidence based evaluations to test the effectiveness of city programs.
 She has also created a Data Science Stewardship Committee that serves as the strategic advisor for analytics efforts within government and includes members from the city, nonprofit and private sectors.
 Prior to her current role, Ms. Alequresh held similar positions and responsibilities for the City of Philadelphia and the City of Los Angeles.

 Richard Allen, Ph.D.